EASTERN COFFEE

 – Eastern Coffee regulates the level of cholesterol in the blood.

-– Eastern Coffee contains a lot of antioxidants, more than tea or chocolate.
+– Eastern Black Coffee contains a lot of antioxidants, more than tea or chocolate.

-– Eastern Coffee is the only coffee served with grounds.
+– This Coffee is the only coffee served with its grounds.

 – The foam on the top of the cup is considered as an indicator of quality.